skimotv/SkimoZoomConnector/README.md

 Must use a registered company/university zoom account

 ## Retrieving List of User ID's
-Use Get https://api.zoom.us/v2/users/{userId} :Produces a list of each individual users ID's that joined the meeting.
+Use Get https://api.zoom.us/v2/users/{userId} : produces a list of each individual users ID's that joined the meeting.
 ## Retrieving List of Joined Meetings
 Use GET
 ## Retrieve List of Recordings